 The generation of TP-16 loading is based on review of Weigh In Motion (WIM) studies performed at critical points along the Hudson County Extension and the Westerly Alignment.
 Results have shown that heavy and frequent traffic are common on the Turnpike roadway, which serves as an industrial / commercial / shipping artery for the region.
-TP-16 was derived to capture the increasingly frequent heavy trucks with tightly spaced axles while also simplifying the design effort on the part of the Design Engineer.
-Strength based live load modelling for New Bridges has now been functionally reduced to a static lane load and a single moving load of two tightly spaced fixed axles.
+TP-16 was derived to capture the increasingly frequent heavy trucks with tightly spaced axles.